Waynenyarky/Capstone/web/README_MFA.md

 # MFA (Multi-Factor Authentication) — Frontend docs

-This document describes the MFA-related frontend work in this repository: what is implemented in the web app, how the frontend integrates with backend endpoints, developer/demo options, and how to run tests and manual checks.
+This document describes the MFA-related frontend work in this repository (UI, hooks, and tests).
+A canonical backend API contract is available in `web/docs/mfa_api.md` — that file contains copy-pasteable JSON examples and exact field shapes the frontend expects.
+Use `web/docs/mfa_api.md` as the authoritative reference for backend implementers.

+Below is a high-level summary and developer notes.

 ---